 This all started as a peaceful protest, where students, leaders and activists have gotten together to fight for democracy by way of Scholarism.
 This is the new-wave education which Hong Kong has been undergoing for the last few years, and in terms of social sciences, one could almost call this Hong Kong’s Enlightenment Period.
 After years of social suppression, Hong Kong education has finally liberated the minds of its People, and in turn, the People are merely asking for a shot at keeping this newly adopted and evidently welcomed mentality.
 The fact that the greatest percentage of supporters are university students, it stands to reason that Hong Kong’s education is, actually showing progress intellectually, socially and philosophically.
 All of these are key fundamentals to Humanism, and although Hong Kong may be decades late in adopting this mindset, this Revolution is an event that HAS to take place.

 The French had theirs, as did the Russians.
 The Civil Rights movement was no different, and this is one of the fastest (not the fastest) spreading revolutions in the last century.
-Thanks to technology and a set of demographics that work to our advantage, we’ve managed to start a revolution that has been featured as international headlines for three consecutive days and counting.
+Thanks to technology and a set of demographics that work to HK’s advantage, we’ve managed to start a revolution that has been featured as international headlines for three consecutive days and counting.
 This has aroused global awareness and highly appreciated support from 40 cities and 15 countries.
-We thank Britain for voicing their concern and extend our gratitude to Chemring for looking into the matter.
-However, we fear that if Britain no longer distributes the gas to Hong Kong, the city will resort to using gas manufactured in China, which could be lethal.
+HKers thank Britain for voicing their concern and extend our gratitude to Chemring for looking into the matter.
+However, we fear that if Britain no longer distributes the gas to Hong Kong, the city will resort to using gas manufactured in China, which might be lethal.

 The fact that recycling can still be a concern for the city shows how smoothly and successfully this protest is going.
 Well done, Hong Kong.